chinalaunchlabs/expenses_tracker/docs/pages.md

 On the upper right corner of the page, the user can click on the Search icon and enter a query.
 The app should implement a search debounce so that it does not keep requesting the server for new data as soon as the TextField's text value changes.

-If the only hook the app listens to before making a search request is the `onChanged` callback of the TextField, then quickly typing "hello", will fire 5 separate requests for `h`, `he`, `hel`, `hell`, and `hello`.
+If the only hook the app listens to before making a search request is the `onChanged` callback of the TextField, then quickly typing "hello", will fire 5 separate requests for `h`, `he`, `hel`, `hell`, and `hello`, which is a waste of network resources.

 ![login](img/search.gif)